Going to the bathroom seems simple. But for a toddler, it takes a combination of coordinated skills she might not have

 Month 19 Development Tips

 - Spend 30 minutes each day doing an activity together.
-Also give your child an hour of free play (it doesn't have to be all at once) for her to explore as she pleases -- while supervised, of course.
+Also give your child an hour of free play (it doesn't have to be all at once) for them to explore as they please -- while supervised, of course.

-- When buying shoes, look for a comfortable sneaker or walking shoe that fits your child well, gives foot and ankle support, and yet is flexible enough to let her feet move and breathe.
+- When buying shoes, look for a comfortable sneaker or walking shoe that fits your child well, gives foot and ankle support, and yet is flexible enough to let their feet move and breathe.

 - Get your child comfortable with the potty.
-Let her sit on the toilet, play with the toilet paper, read a story, or flush and watch the water circle around the bowl.
-But never leave her alone near the toilet.
-There is a real risk of her falling in and drowning with her head submerged.
+Let them sit on the toilet, play with the toilet paper, read a story, or flush and watch the water circle around the bowl.
+But never leave them alone near the toilet.
+There is a real risk of them falling in and drowning with their head submerged.

 - Never leave a toddler alone in the tub -- even for a minute -- not even with an older sibling.

 - If you have older children, make sure you give all your kids special time every day so no one feels left out.